QAnon: Migration to alt-tech

 The mass deletions of QAnon-related accounts on the most popular social media outlets led many members of the movement to migrate to alt-tech platforms.
 Notably, Parler grew in popularity among QAnon followers and conservatives in general in early 2021.
 (Note: A lot of Parler's content related to QAnon or far-right extremist ideologies, and it was taken down by Amazon Web Services in the days following the Capitol attack.
 Although mentions of QAnon or related hashtags on Parler were lower than mainstream platforms' slowest days, Parler conversations were less critical of the movement, and tended to focus on support for Trump.)
 Gab also became increasingly popular in these environments, especially after Parler went offline for several weeks following the Capitol attack.

 In the course of 2021, various alt-tech platforms allowed QAnon influencers and adherents to regroup, with Gab and Telegram becoming particularly important hubs of QAnon communities.

 Return to Twitter/X

 In April 2022, QAnon followers celebrated Elon Musk's proposed purchase of Twitter, believing that Musk's free speech approach would allow them back onto the platform.
 After Musk acquired the platform in October of the same year, various QAnon-related accounts were reinstated and resumed posting about the conspiracy theory.
 By December the conspiracy theory began to make a comeback on Twitter.
-Suspected Q author Ron Watkins was subsequently reinstated on the platform in January 2023, while in March Musk defended the "QAnon shamon" by calling for Jacob Chansley to be freed.
+Suspected Q author Ron Watkins was subsequently reinstated on the platform in January 2023, while in March Musk defended the "QAnon Shaman" by calling for Jacob Chansley to be freed.
 In May, the Anti-Defamation League documented a surge of QAnon content on Twitter, now X, described as a resurgence.